-Proposals may be submitted for research activities that encompass all or part of the 2016 and 2017 scallop fishing years.
+Proposals may be submitted for research activities that encompass all or part of the 2018 and 2019 scallop fishing years (April 1 through March 31).

 C. Type of Funding Instrument

 Proposals selected for funding will be funded through a grant or cooperative agreement depending upon the amount of collaboration, participation, or involvement by NOAA in the management of the project.
 Examples of substantial involvement may include, but are not limited to, proposals for collaboration between NOAA scientists and a recipient scientist.
 Funding for contractual arrangements for services or products for delivery to NOAA is not available under this notice.